 To truly enjoy these fritters, they have to be crispy and not greasy at all.
 The key is to fry them at a constant high temperature.
 When the temperature drops too low, they absorb more oil.
 The batter should not be too heavy so you can enjoy the shrimp and vegetables.

 You can fry them in advance and let them cool completely before wrapping them.
-Store in the refrigerator for three to four days or freeze to extend their shelf life.
+Store in the refrigerator for 3 to 4 days or freeze to extend their shelf life.